 How to Use Chia Seeds

 The easiest way to add chia seeds to your diet is to sprinkle them straight onto cereal, yogurt, salads, or other dishes, adding a nice crunch and a slightly nutty flavor.
 You can also stir them into a smoothie or a glass of fruit juice.
-With just a little more effort, you can make chai pudding, adding liquid and a sweetener, and some fruit, nuts, or chocolate chips for flavor.
+With just a little more effort, you can make chia pudding by adding liquid and a sweetener, and some fruit, nuts, or chocolate chips for flavor.

-You can sprout chia seeds and use them as you would any microgreens, in salads, on sandwiches, or to garnish tacos, omelettes, and other dishes.
+You can sprout chia seeds and use them as you would any microgreens, in salads, on sandwiches, or to garnish tacos, omelets, and other dishes.